 --On-stage cameo: Azaria Rapaport (Israeli army hero and actor).

 --Ed narrates a film of his recent visit to Israel.
 Footage includes Jerusalem, a camel market, female Israeli solders, youngsters on a kibbutz (collective farm), sheep herder, port of Tel Aviv, city scenes of Tel Aviv including the opening of a supermarket, a beachside resort hotel, Edward Lawson (U.S. Ambassador to Israel), and David Ben-Gurion (Israel's first Prime Minister).

---Esther Williams (guest host, while Ed was in Alaska filming an upcoming show).
+--Esther Williams (movie actress) - fills in while Ed is in Alaska filming an upcoming show.

 --Janet Blair - "Last Night When We Were Young."